Southern Golden Retriever Society - Promotes training, showing, breeding and other activities pertaining to the Golden Retriever

 Showing & Working

-We hold three shows a year one being a Championship show and an Open Show (see Championship/Open Show section below) and a Limited Agility show (see Agility section).
-We also hold Obedience at the Agility Show (see Obedience Section).
+Currently we hold two shows a year one being a Championship show and an Open Show (see Championship/Open Show section below).

 For those wishing to compete in gundog work we hold one Field Trial(AV Novice), two or three Working Tests each year (Open, Veteran, Novice, Novice Dog/Novice Handler/Special Beginners) and incorporate training for beginners at one of the tests.